-These Quick Pickled Cucumbers are ready to eat in 1 hour!
+Learn how to pickle cucumbers with this easy recipe.
+These Quick Pickled Cucumbers are ready to eat in just 1 hour!
 There’s no canning required and they stay crisp for months.

 I’m a huge pickle fan… and so is my husband.
 In fact, his favorite cocktail is a Dill Pickle Martini.
 I could eat them every day, and we always have a jar in our fridge.